DohaNaga/Off-target-P-ML/README.md

 ##### Important notes:
 - The grid search parameters used in the scripts are the same ones used in the paper, you can edit these parameters directly in `tuning_1.R`
 - In `tuning_1.R` we save the runs with best evaluation accuracy, loss and balanced accuracy.
 The rest of the runs are cleaned and permanently deleted for memory issues.
-This can be edited directly in the script `tuning_1.R`
+If you wish to do otherwise (e.g save all the runs), you can  edit directly in the script `tuning_1.R`

 For more info on tfruns, please visit : https://tensorflow.rstudio.com/tools/tfruns/overview/